janakerman/crawley-crawler/README.md

 * Batch write of items.
 * Correct following of sub/parent domains.
 * Unit tests on depth etc.
 * Checking of previously parsed nodes?
 Add additional information?
 At the moment DynamoDB will simply be acting as a queue - kind of pointless.
+* Add TTL to crawl records.
+Add overall crawl meta to table when started (initial API gateway lambda)